sylvhama/modern-js/README.md

 - [Functional Programming in Javascript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) :clapper: those videos are made by a former Spotify JS developer.
 He will teach you essential concepts like Promises, Closures or Higher Order Functions.
 Those things are essentials in React.
 - [Composition over Inheritance](https://www.youtube.com/watch?v=wfMtDGfHWpA) :clapper: At school I had to do a lot of Object Oriented Programming.
 This video helped me to understand why it's not always necessary.

+### Documentation
+Sometimes you will need to search for documentation, for example if you don't know a specific keyword in a codebase or you would like to learn how to use a native function.
+Of course you cna use any search engine or Stackoverflow but I would recommend using the [MDN Web Docs](https://developer.mozilla.org/).

 ## 2) React :atom_symbol:

 - [JavaScript to know for React](https://kentcdodds.com/blog/javascript-to-know-for-react) :pencil:
 - The [official doc](https://reactjs.org/docs/getting-started.html) is awesome!
 They also have a list of [free courses](https://reactjs.org/community/courses.html) (and paid ones).
 - [The Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-react) :clapper:
-- [Progressive React](https://houssein.me/progressive-react) :pencil: tips to make your React site performant
+- [Progressive React](https://houssein.me/progressive-react) :pencil: tips to make your React site performant. [web.dev](https://web.dev/) also has a lot of articles like that.

 ##### Hooks :vs: Class Components
 The hooks are very React specific, I suggest you to check [Why React Hooks?](https://ui.dev/why-react-hooks/) :pencil: :clapper: in order to learn more about React history and or why we now use hooks.